-Experienced management team and employees.
-Our Chief Executive Officer and the 10 most senior members of our operating units have an average of more than 20 years of experience with us and more than 25 years in our industry.
+We have a talented, dedicated and experienced work force, located across the globe, led by an experienced executive management team.
+Our Chief Executive Officer and the 10 most senior members of our operating units have an average of more than 20 years of experience with AECOM and more than 25 years in our industry.
 We also have a large, experienced and skilled workforce.
-Human capital is critical to success in our industry.
+This human capital is essential in winning the most attractive work in our industry.
+Our long-standing practice is to provide employee incentives, such as stock ownership, that are designed to optimize performance and to ensure our ability to attract and retain a quality work force.